Wenhui-Fang/Freestyle_Project/README.md

 # Tell Me Where To Live

-Tell-Me-Where-To-Live is an application that helps housing seekers conduct preliminary research by searching all neighborhoods that meet their commute needs.
-It returns the list of neighborhoods housing seekers could consider based on the distance from their target location, as well as all the housing listings in these neighborhoods.
-The application allows housing seekers learn the affordability of the neighborhoods in a few seconds.
+Tell-Me-Where-To-Live is an application that helps housing seekers conduct preliminary research by searching all neighborhoods that meet their commute needs (e.g. the distance from their target location).
+It returns the list of neighborhoods housing seekers could consider, as well as all the housing listings in these neighborhoods.
+The application allows housing seekers to learn the affordability of the neighborhoods in a few seconds.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.